axelvc/template-string.nvim/README.md

 # Template String Converter

-This plugin is inspired in [Template String Converted](https://marketplace.visualstudio.com/items?itemName=meganrogge.template-string-converter) VS Code plugin
+This plugin is inspired by the VS Code plugin: [Template String Converted](https://marketplace.visualstudio.com/items?itemName=meganrogge.template-string-converter)

-## Explication
+## Explanation

 As soon as this plugin detects you're trying to use template strings (adding ${}) the quotes will be changed to backticks